kusumotonorio/factlog/README.md

 Gh { Gb4 Gb5 } rule
 Gh { Gb6 } rule
 ```
 factlog actually converts the disjunction in that way.
-You may need to be careful when deleting definitions that you registered using `rule`, etc.
+You may need to be careful about that when deleting definitions that you registered using `rule`, etc.

 You can use `query-n` to limit the number of answers to a query.
 Specify a number greater than or equal to 1.
 ```